Weekend Trip Chicago Style

-For $15 we bought an unlimited metro pass which included the train, bus, and subway system.
+For $15 we bought an unlimited three-day metro pass which included the train, bus, and subway system.

 After researching online for the best places to live in the Chicago metro area my son picked an apartment in Edgewater.
 I helped him move in January.
-He heard it was one of the safer neighborhoods and Edgewater Chicago Crime is one of the lowest crime rates in Chicago.
+He researched on Reddit and searched the various websites which have neighborhood statistics on crime.
+He learned Edgewater Chicago Crime is one of the lowest crime rates in Chicago.
 After spending time there I certainly believe it.

 The neighborhood is clean, and the residents take pride in the area where they live.
 The flower beds were blooming with color, restaurants have inviting outdoor seating with flower boxes and umbrellas.

 There is a relaxed atmosphere, almost park like and yes, my son says he feels as though he’s living in a twilight zone when he steps out of his apartment.
 Considering he lived in a Marine Corps barracks in Yuma Arizona the previous three years seeing green and trees is probably a shock to his system.